ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ```
 {: codeblock}

-## Switching to and Scaling hosting models in Terraform
+## Switching to and Scaling Hosting Models in Terraform
 {: #resources-switching-terraform}
 {: terraform}

 Select the [hosting model]([/docs/cloud-databases?topic=cloud-databases-hosting-models) you want your database to be scaled to.
 You can change this later.

-To scale your {{site.data.keyword.databases-for-elasticsearch}} instance to the Shared Compute hosting flavor, set the `"host_flavor"` parameter to `multitenant`.
+To scale your {{site.data.keyword.databases-for-mongodb}} instance to the Shared Compute hosting flavor, set the `"host_flavor"` parameter to `multitenant`.
 This works if you want to scale to the Shared Compute hosting flavor, or if you want to keep the host flavor and scale your resources.
 To implement your change, run `terraform apply`.

 See the following example: